 You need to preserve all the evidence, you need to get photos, you need to get witness statements because if six months down the road the insurance company says, “Hey I am not going to pay you and you don't have this information,” you're not going to be able to go ahead and get that information at that time – you need to get it now just in case.
 If your car is fixed and you don't have any photos of the damage to your car, how are you going to show a jury what your car looked like?
 If you had bruises or cuts and you didn't take any pictures of them and you go before a judge or a jury, how are they going to see that the extent of your injuries?
 If you're going to handle the case on your own, then you need to do the things that a lawyer would do.

-Do People Ever Feel Hesitant or Discouraged During this Process?
+Do People Ever Feel Discouraged During the Claims Process?
 If So; What Do You Tell Them?

 There are a lot of people who say I don't want to sue the other person, I don't want to bring a claim against the other person, and that's fine too.
 The law allows somebody to bring a claim and that depends on the nature and extent of your injuries.
 If you were just sore for three or four days, or even three four weeks, and you just want to go on with the rest of your life and someone's covered your medical expenses, that's great!